mullerdavid/ctf_writeups/cyberquest24/Online_Web_Diary/WRITEUP.md

 The backend is written in go and handling the accounts and notes.
 The pdf is generated with a markdown to html and html to pdf all inside the go program.

 Both the html and pdf generation libraries are quite basic.
-After chefcking the source code, there seems to be no parsing error or injection vector that could help there.
+After checking the source code, there seems to be no parsing error or injection vector that could help there.

 # SQL injection